achristov/NuGetSpike1/README.md

 ![Debug-1](https://github.com/achristov/NuGetSpike1/blob/Documentation/Images/Annotation%202020-07-09%20142220.png "'.pdb' location")

-When the .pdb is missing however, say, when the package is built elsewhere, debugging the application which relies on symbols and code provided by the NuGet package itself requires a couple of conditions to be met:
+When the .pdb is missing however, say, when the package is built elsewhere, the debugger downloads the symbols.
+If the code is missing too it is downloaded from github if:
-Source Link support has to be enabled

-the debugger prompts for the source code location:
+1.